nrw-digital/week-notes/en/updates/_posts/2023-08-04-week-notes.md

 + Shaun is working on content for local planning authorities about planning applications in protected areas with rivers.
 He’s found that it’s a challenge bringing people together from different areas in NRW who are working on content for the same user.

-+ Sam has published new content about mining waste to tie in with our improved waste form.
++ Sam is building mining waste content into waste permit application forms.

 + James is investigating a free trial of new features in our Hotjar subscription.